pedrohenriquecoimbra/wavelet-ec/README.md

 ## Example

-For an example follow the [launcher_sample.ipynb](https://github.com/pedrohenriquecoimbra/wavelete-ec/blob/latest/sample/FR-Gri_20220514/launcher_sample.ipynb) file in [sample](https://github.com/pedrohenriquecoimbra/wavelete-ec/blob/latest/sample/).
+For an example follow the [example.ipynb](https://github.com/pedrohenriquecoimbra/wavelet-ec/blob/main/sample/FR-Gri_20220514/example.ipynb) file in [sample](https://github.com/pedrohenriquecoimbra/wavelet-ec/tree/main/sample/).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EUPL-1.2 License.
 See the [LICENSE](LICENSE) file for details.